CLARKBENHAM/CLARKBENHAM.github.io/content/posts/mithral.md

 				Here we're trying not to change the vector associated with the old maximum Singular Value.
 					We can change the spectral norm, eg. outputing [2,1,1] instead of [4,2,2] would still be correct for classification.
-					But we could keep the spectral norm and be incorrect, outputing [2,2,4] So this is problem unitarily equivalent to the frobenious norm?
+					But we could keep the spectral norm and be incorrect, outputing [2,2,4] So this is problem unitarily equivalent to the frobenious norm

 		Works best when: For matricies X (N,D) and Q (D,m) Mithral is optimized for  N > D,M. It also works better when X changes and Q is fixed